 But possible risks of cardiac catheterization may include:

-Your health care team tells you how to plan for your specific procedure.
-Some things you might have to do before cardiac catheterization are:
+Your healthcare team tells you how to prepare.
+Some things you may have to do before cardiac catheterization are:

-Your health care team checks your blood pressure and pulse.
-Sticky patches go on your chest and sometimes your arms or legs.
+Your healthcare team checks your blood pressure and pulse.
+Sticky patches with sensors on them go on your chest and sometimes your arms or legs.
 Wires connect the patches to a computer.
 The computer constantly checks your heartbeat.

-To do cardiac catheterization, a doctor inserts one or more flexible, hollow tubes called catheters into a blood vessel, usually in the groin or wrist.
+To do cardiac catheterization, a doctor inserts one or more thin, flexible tubes called catheters into a blood vessel, usually in the groin or wrist.
 The doctor guides the tube or tubes to the heart.

 What happens next depends on why you're having the procedure.
 These are some common reasons: